marco-souza/spreadsheet-writer/README.md

 When I got it working, the next step was to configure kafka, so it was time to containerize the project!

-Before even think of integrating kafka, I struggled a little bit with the network "wiring".
+Before even think of integrating kafka, I struggled a little bit with the "network wiring".
 Nest.js services usually communicates using the hostname `localhost`, but, as I was running multiple containers apps using `docker-compose`, each service has a different hostname (e.g. `api-gateway`, `writer`, `kafka`, so on).
 I fixed it adjusting the initial TCP setup to use the new hostname.

 Great!
 The app is containerized, now it's time to configure kafka.
 I used the `bitnami/kafka` image, which also requires a `zookeeper` instance.
 Kafka uses it to store and manage metadata information about Kafka clusters, and also manage and organize kafka brokers (servers).